-In today’s hair market, steam processing is becoming more and more popular in the manufacturing process of hair extensions.
+In today’s hair market, stream processing is becoming more and more popular in the manufacturing process of hair extensions.
 Almost 95.99% of hair factories use the processing procedure, especially in China.

-By steaming processing, hair manufacturer can create unique and exotic styles, like body wave, curly, deep wave, loose wave, natural wave and so much more.
+By steaming processing, hair manufacturers can create unique and exotic styles, like body wave, curly, deep wave, loose wave, natural wave and so much more.

 Pro tip: Many hair companies claim that their virgin hair products are cut directly only from one donor.
 In fact, it’s hardly true.
 In our opinion, as long as the quality of hair is excellent, it doesn’t matter whether it comes from a single or multiple donors.